 The College of Veterinary Medicine announced the 2012 class of Early Admission Scholars (K-State students who will be able to matriculate into the veterinary program in fall 2015, given the fulfillment of specific class and performance requirements) and the University Honors Program is pleased to recognize 7 of its students who were among the named scholars.
 They are: Lauren Barlow, Samantha Bolen, Megan Ewell, Taylor Papstein-Novak, Tess Rychener, Bailey Spencer, and Carlee Wollard.
 Congratulations to all of these students for their distinguished recognition and admission.

 Items of Note

 Four students (Emma Bassette, Nelson Pence, Allison Thompson, and Yuda Ou) from the Introduction to the University Honors Program class and Dr. Kiefer recently traveled to Fort Riley to assist in the Fort Riley OCSC Casino Royale, an event designed to raise money for Fort Riley families.
 While on base, the group visited the First Territorial Capitol of Kansas which is located near the eastern edge of the facility.
-To the left is a photo of the four students just outside of the historical building.
+The left is a photo of the four students just outside of the historical building.